wentasah/msfsm/doc/index.rst

 -- ``friend Fsm;`` and ``using State::State``.
 The friend declaration allows the ``Fsm`` class to call state methods.
-Alternatively, instead of declaring a friend, we could make all the state methods public, but this would mean that anybody can call them and we don't anybody to mess up with our states. ``using State::State;`` is there to inherit the constructor from ``Fsm::State``.
-If you need to define your own constructor, you will need call ``Fsm::State::State`` from it.
+Alternatively, instead of declaring a friend, we could make all the state methods public, but this would mean that anybody can call them and we don't want anybody to mess up with our states. ``using State::State;`` is there to inherit the constructor from ``Fsm::State``.
+If you need to define your own constructor, you will need to call ``Fsm::State::State`` from it.

 Besides defining our state classes, we also immediately instantiate them as member variables of our state machine class and use C++11